Paranormal: Psychology

-In his article 'Creative or Defective' Radin (2005) asserts that many academics explain the belief in the paranormal by using one of the three following hypotheses: Ignorance, deprivation or deficiency.
+In his article 'Creative or Defective', Radin (2005) asserts that many academics explain the belief in the paranormal by using one of the three following hypotheses: Ignorance, deprivation, or deficiency.
 'The ignorance hypothesis asserts that people believe in the paranormal because they're uneducated or stupid.
 The deprivation hypothesis proposes that these beliefs exist to provide a way to cope in the face of psychological uncertainties and physical stressors.
-The deficiency hypothesis asserts that such beliefs arise because people are mentally defective in some way, ranging from low intelligence or poor critical thinking ability to a full-blown psychosis' (Radin).
-The deficiency hypothesis gets some support from the fact that the belief in the paranormal is an aspect of a schizotypical personality (Pizzagalli, Lehman and Brugger, 2001).
+The deficiency hypothesis asserts that such beliefs arise because people are mentally defective in some way, ranging from low intelligence or poor critical thinking ability to a full-blown psychosis (Radin).
+The deficiency hypothesis gets some support from the fact that the belief in the paranormal is an aspect of a schizotypical personality (Pizzagalli, Lehman, and Brugger, 2001).

 — R. de Boer and D.J.
 Bierman, The roots of paranormal belief: Divergent associations or real paranormal experiences?

 A psychological study involving 174 members of the Society for Psychical Research completed a delusional ideation questionnaire and a deductive reasoning task.
 As predicted, the study showed that "individuals who reported a strong belief in the paranormal made more errors and displayed more delusional ideation than skeptical individuals".
-There was also a reasoning bias which was limited to people who reported a belief in, rather than experience of, paranormal phenomena.
-The results suggested that reasoning abnormalities may have a causal role in the formation of paranormal belief.
+There was also a reasoning bias, which was limited to people who reported a belief in, rather than experience of, paranormal phenomena.
+The results suggested that reasoning abnormalities may have a causal role in the formation of paranormal beliefs.

 Research has shown that people reporting contact with aliens have higher levels of absorption, dissociativity, fantasy proneness and tendency to hallucinate.